 If you’re interested in sustainable travel during Christmas and want to avoid the mass consumerism common at more visited destinations, the Ljubljana Christmas Market is easily the best choice in Europe.

-Slovenia is one of the most eco-friendly destinations all year round and in December the city focuses on supporting small, local businesses, zero waste products and organic Slovenian cuisine.
+Slovenia is one of the most eco-friendly destinations all year round, and in December, the city focuses on supporting small, local businesses, zero-waste products and organic Slovenian cuisine.

-I’ve spent a lot of time in this city and it’s a picturesque calm and quiet location with beautiful scenery and friendly locals happy to chat.
+I’ve spent a lot of time in this city, and it’s a picturesque calm and quiet location with beautiful scenery and friendly locals happy to chat.

-Ljubljana Christmas Market 2022
+Ljubljana Christmas Market 2023

-Christmas in Ljubljana in 2022 will include Christmas trees, decorations, and lights around the city centre with the main Christmas market taking place in Prešeren Square on the river.
+Christmas in Ljubljana in 2023 will include Christmas trees, decorations, and lights around the city centre and at the Arboretum.

 Dates and Locations

-Ljubljana Christmas Market dates: 25th November 2022 to 2nd January 2023.
+Ljubljana Christmas Market dates: Likely dates: 1st December 2023 to 2nd January 2024.

 Location: Prešeren Square, along the Ljubljanica River embankment and four other locations.